chatipat/extq/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Extended Committors could always use more documentation, whether as part of the official Extended Committors docs, in docstrings, or even on the web in blog posts, articles, and such.
+EXTQ could always use more documentation, whether as part of the official EXTQ docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback